Aliases for SKP2 Gene

 GeneCards Summary for SKP2 Gene

 SKP2 (S-Phase Kinase Associated Protein 2) is a Protein Coding gene.
-Diseases associated with SKP2 include Cervical Squamous Cell Carcinoma and Lung Cancer.
-Among its related pathways are Notch signaling pathway (KEGG) and Cell cycle.
-GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
+Diseases associated with SKP2 include Lung Cancer and Hepatitis C Virus.
+Among its related pathways are Metabolism of proteins and FoxO family signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
+An important paralog of this gene is FBXL7.

 Substrate recognition component of a SCF (SKP1-CUL1-F-box protein) E3 ubiquitin-protein ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins involved in cell cycle progression, signal transduction and transcription.
 Specifically recognizes phosphorylated CDKN1B/p27kip and is involved in regulation of G1/S transition.
 Degradation of CDKN1B/p27kip also requires CKS1.
 Recognizes target proteins ORC1, CDT1, RBL2, KMT2A/MLL1, CDK9, RAG2, FOXO1, UBP43, and probably MYC, TOB1 and TAL1.
 Degradation of TAL1 also requires STUB1.
 Recognizes CDKN1A in association with CCNE1 or CCNE2 and CDK2.
 Promotes ubiquitination and destruction of CDH1 in a CK1-Dependent Manner, thereby regulating cell migration.